Gathernomoss/Knowledge-Independence-Disruption/README.md

 - patsy 0.5.6

 Each Jupyter Notebook is self-contained and can be executed using a Notebook Server.
-The expected outputs are in the Jupyter Notebooks themselves, as well as contained in the 'results\' directory.
+The expected outputs are in the Jupyter Notebooks themselves, as well as contained in the `results\` directory.